Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents: Introduction

 Our contributions include:

 \begin{itemize} \item A formal queueing-theoretic framework for LLM inference scheduling that captures the unique characteristics of the prefill and decode phases, explicitly modeling the \textit{batch processing time}.
-This modeling effort lowers the barrier for the queueing theory communities to contribute to improving LLM serving systems.
+This modeling effort lowers the barrier for the queueing theory community to contribute to improving LLM inference systems.

 \item A rigorous theoretical analysis establishing that \textit{work-conserving} scheduling algorithms achieve maximum throughput in single-instance LLM inference, highlighting this as a core design principle for practitioners.